Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Data analysis

-For testing of hypothesis, robust Bayes factor is used as test statistic for any particular hypothesis for the given data.
+For testing of hypothesis, the robust Bayes factor is used as a test statistic for any particular hypothesis for the given data.
 Let us define a simple null hypothesis against an alternative hypothesis as

+A continuous prior density would lead to zero prior probability to test $\bm{H}_0$.
+Therefore, it is suggestive to take an $\varepsilon$-neighborhood (spherical) around $\bm{\theta}_0$ and assign prior probability $\rho_0$ under $\bm{H}_0$.
+The empirical prior and posterior probabilities are calculated to obtain the empirical Bayes factor.
+From equation \eqref{odds}, the Bayes factor can be calculated using relation